 7.5.2 From this VP, VSRs are currently enjoying an open view towards the Site.
-As observed in Figure 5, the presence of the proposed development will partially cover the sky at the top right-hand side of the photomontage, the overall skyline and ridgeline would only be slightly affected.
-Besides, the view that would be blocked by the proposed Development is just a normal open view without any special or prominent visual resources.
-The visual obstruction due to proposed Development is slight to moderate.
+As observed in Figure 5, the presence of the proposed development will partially cover the sky at the top right-hand side of the photomontage, the overall skyline and ridgeline would be affected substantially.
+However, the view that would be blocked by the proposed Development is just a normal open view without any special or prominent visual resources.
+The visual obstruction due to proposed Development is moderate.